LandRegistry/develop-property-ready-to-sell/README.md

 Speak to Develop land and property team (find us on Sharepoint [internal organisation site])

-Made from v7.0.0-beta.10 of the gov.uk prototype kit
+Made from v7.0.0-beta.10 of the GOV.UK prototype kit